owulveryck/blog/content/post/openstack-keystone.md

 I would like to evalute its identity service named [keystone](http://docs.openstack.org/developer/keystone/) and use it as a AuthN and AuthZ backend for my simple_iaas example.

+_Note_ : I will consider that the openstack keystone is installed.
+As I don't want to rewrite an installation procedure as many exists already on the web.

+# Configuration